JCSDA/jedi-docs/docs/inside/jedi-components/mpas-jedi/diagnostics.rst

 Users can then run :code:`AnalyzeStats.py` on the command-line or submit many jobs, each one for a different observation type, using :code:`SpawnAnalyzeStats.py`.
 This procedure is described in detail in :code:`analyze_config.py`.
-Take note that the automated job submission process is only enabled on CISL's Cheyenne and Casper login nodes at this time.
+Take note that the automated job submission process is only enabled on CISL's Derecho and Casper login nodes at this time.

 Model-space verification